101+ small business ideas to start now

 1. Childminder

 Kids.
 Can’t live with ‘em, can’t live without ‘em?
 Unless you are a childminder and then you can do both!
 A childminder is someone who provides care and education to children in their own homes – but hands them back to their parents at the end of the day.
-According to the latest UK statistics, there were 65,600 registered childminders in England as of August 2022.
-Ideally, you’ll actually like rugrats, have some prior ankle-biter experience and a child-friendly space to entertain and educate the little darlings.
+As of March 2023, there were 27,900 registered childminders in the UK.
+This number has decreased by 11% from the previous year, which shows a growing demand for childminders and creates a great opportunity for you to step in and start your own business in this space.

 See also: How to start a day nursery